Optimizing resource efficiencies for scalable full-stack quantum computers: Fault-tolerant computation

 It is likely that we can significantly improve the efficiency of quantum computers by taking more resource-efficient error-correcting codes than the concatenated 7-qubit code discussed in the previous sections.
 An example could be surface code, the current choice for fault-tolerant quantum computing being pursued in many experiments.
 Unlike the concatenated 7-qubit code, the literature lacks certain information about surface codes, which limits our capacity to make concrete claims.
 In particular, the error diagnosis from the measured syndromes is trivial for concatenated codes (see App.~\ref{Sect:Appendix-classical-computer}), while surface codes require complicated algorithms run on conventional computers to ``decode" the syndrome information to deduce what errors may have occurred, and to do this fast enough to correct them.
 These decoding algorithms remain a subject of investigation today and may carry a significant energy cost.
 We currently know the general scaling properties of some of the most well-known decoders (e.g., minimum-weight perfect matching \cite{Edmonds1,Edmonds2,Kolmogorov2009Jul,WangMWPMdecoder,fowler2015MPWM}, and union-find \cite{DelfosseUnionFind,Das2020Jan} decoders.
 However, we do not have access to the detailed pre-factors necessary for our resource estimates for a realistic classical computer that is powerful enough to decode the errors fast enough to correct them.

 Nevertheless, we can give estimates for some aspects of the full-stack fault-tolerant quantum computer with surface codes.
 We start from the proposal of Ref.~\cite{Gidney2021Apr} to crack the RSA-2048 encryption in about 8 hours, using 20 million superconducting qubits, with error probability per gate set to be $0.1\%$.
 For scenario A, a suitably-optimized concatenated code has a total power consumption of $1-2$mW per physical qubit (including cryogenics, control and readout electronics, etc), whatever the qubit quality and whichever algorithm is being performed; see Eqs.~\eqref{Eq:physical_vs_logical-qubits}-\eqref{Eq:power_versus_QL}.
 We recall our caveat that scenario A calls for parameters beyond the current state of the art.
-Assuming similar numbers apply in the surface-code situation, the 20 million qubits needed to break RSA-2048 will then only require a power of 20 to 40\,kW.
+Assuming similar numbers apply in the surface-code situation, the 20 million qubits needed to break RSA-2048 will then only require a power of 20 to 40\,kW \footnote{Considering a more conservative estimate for the consumption of the electronics generating the signals, i.e., 15-30\, mW per physical qubit \cite{Park2021Feb,frank2022cryo,Kang2022Aug} (instead of 1\,mW per physical qubit as used in our scenario A), the power consumption of the whole computer apart from the classical computer decoding the syndromes would be dominated by this electronics that should be put at room temperature.
+The power consumption would then be 300-600\,kW, which is less or comparable to a typical supercomputer (their consumption is usually in the range 1MW-10MW).}.
 Then this part of the quantum computer will be truly green: It will take about 8 hours to do something no classical supercomputer could ever do, while using about the same amount of power as an electric car driving on an interstate highway.
 Of course, this estimate excludes the power needed for running the decoding algorithm, which, as mentioned above, may be significant.
-However, as decoding algorithms get better, there is a good hope that the quantum computer will require no more power than a classical supercomputer to do useful calculations that no supercomputer can ever do.
+However, as decoding algorithms get better, there is a reasonable hope that the quantum computer will require no more power than a classical supercomputer to do useful calculations that no supercomputer can ever do.

 These considerations make it likely that such a quantum computer would have a much better quantum energy advantage than that discussed Sec.~\ref{Sect:quantum_energy_advantage}, including for tasks that could be done on a classical supercomputer in a reasonable time.